LOUISVILLE HISTORICAL LEAGUE

 Information on LHL Programs

-The Legue holds at least 9 monthly events each year, and usually more than 9.
-THe meetings are typically held on the 3rd Sunday of each month but due vary such as June where it is held on the 4th Sunday to avoid Father's Day on the 3rd Sunday of June.
-No meetings are held in January, February or July.
-But, this also varies depending on special events in these months.
+The League holds at least 9 monthly events each year, and usually more than 9.
+The meetings are typically held on the 3rd Sunday of each month but due vary such as June where it is held on the 4th Sunday to avoid Father's Day on the 3rd Sunday of June.
+No meetings are held in January or July.

-Meeting topics and locations do sometimes change and therefore the League always sends out a post card a few weeks prior to the event that verifies the topic, location, and time.
-Thus, we encourage everyone to pay attention to the post card announcements.
-If you do not receive a post card, please email the League at LouHist@Hotmail.com
+Event topics and locations do sometimes change and therefore the League always sends out an email a few weeks prior to the event that verifies the topic, location, and time.
+Thus, we encourage everyone to pay attention to the email announcements.
+If you do not receive an email, please email the League at LouHist@Hotmail.com

 https://www.youtube.com/channel/UCzmIfTIl-1HFAF9fiKctRUg